AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/11-modeling.md

 All constraints to previously defined for regular operation conditions are repeated with replacement of all variables by their twins when they exist.

-Besides, in the expression of constraints , all occurrences of are replaced by \\(D_n + S_n\\)
+Besides, in the expression of constraints , all occurrences of are replaced by $D_n + S_n$

 ## Antares as a SCOPF ("flow-based model")

-When problems \\(\mathcal{P}^k\\) do not include any instance of so-called ";binding constraints"; and if no market pools are defined, the flows within the grid are only committed to meet the bounds set on the initial transmission capacities, potentially reinforced by investments (problem ).In other words, there are no electrical laws enforcing any particular pattern on the flows, even though hurdles costs and may influence flow directions through an economic signal.
+When problems $\mathcal{P}^k$ do not include any instance of so-called ";binding constraints"; and if no market pools are defined, the flows within the grid are only committed to meet the bounds set on the initial transmission capacities, potentially reinforced by investments (problem ).In other words, there are no electrical laws enforcing any particular pattern on the flows, even though hurdles costs and may influence flow directions through an economic signal.

 In the general case, such a raw backbone model is a very simplified representation of a real power system whose topology and consistency are much more complex.
 While the full detailed modeling of the system within Antares is most often out of the question, it may happen that additional data and/or observations can be incorporated in the problems solved by the software.